 Apparently, monkeys are pretty common too, and if you’re super lucky you might even spot a puma in the jungle on the Gran Aventura.

 Vegan Food at Iguazu Falls

-While Foz is not Brazil’s most vegan-friendly city, there are a few decent options, and one really stand-out vegan-friendly restaurant.
+While Foz is not Brazil’s most vegan-friendly city, there are a few decent options and one really noteworthy vegan-friendly restaurant.